 Programme of work and budget output Division accountable Contributing divisions Scope 1.
-Resource scarcity trends analyses and life cycle-based tools and methodologies to be developed and provided to businesses to enhance environmental innovation for sustainable development along supply chains and improve the measurement of environmental performance, including through corporate sustainability reporting DTIE DEWA DRC Global/regional 2.
-Technical assistance provided at the national and regional levels to support the promotion and implementation of resource-efficient and cleaner production technologies and practices in industries, including small and medium-sized enterprises DRC DTIE Regional 3.
-Technical guidance, tools and best practices developed and provided to financial services and capital markets stakeholders to improve the integration of environmental and social considerations into their business practices DTIE DRC Global/regional 4.
-Economic analysis, technical and policy guidance provided to construction sector stakeholders and Governments to develop, adopt and implement policies and standards on resource efficiency in buildings and construction practices and related materials through the supply chains DTIE DRC Global/regional 5.
-Economic analysis, technical and policy guidance provided and innovative practices promoted and supported across and within selected food supply chains for Governments, businesses and other stakeholders to develop, adopt and implement more resource-efficient management and sustainable agriculture practices, including minimizing food waste DTIE DRC Global/regional 6.
-Economic analysis, technical and policy guidance provided to Governments and tourism stakeholders to develop, adopt and implement policies and standards on more sustainable tourism practices DTIE DRC Global/regional
+Resource scarcity trends analyses and life cycle-based tools and methodologies to be developed and provided to businesses to enhance environmental innovation for sustainable development along supply chains and improve the measurement of environmental performance, including through corporate sustainability reporting DTIE DEWA Regional offices Global/regional 2.
+Technical assistance provided at the national and regional levels to support the promotion and implementation of resource-efficient and cleaner production technologies and practices in industries, including small and medium-sized enterprises DTIE Regional offices Regional 3.
+Technical guidance, tools and best practices developed and provided to financial services and capital markets stakeholders to improve the integration of environmental and social considerations into their business practices DTIE Regional offices Global/regional 4.
+Economic analysis, technical and policy guidance provided to construction sector stakeholders and Governments to develop, adopt and implement policies and standards on resource efficiency in buildings and construction practices and related materials through the supply chains DTIE Regional offices Global/regional 5.
+Economic analysis, technical and policy guidance provided and innovative practices promoted and supported across and within selected food supply chains for Governments, businesses and other stakeholders to develop, adopt and implement more resource-efficient management and sustainable agriculture practices, including minimizing food waste DTIE Regional offices Global/regional 6.
+Economic analysis, technical and policy guidance provided to Governments and tourism stakeholders to develop, adopt and implement policies and standards on more sustainable tourism practices DTIE Regional offices Global/regional